 Barbatos is usually said to appear when the sun is in Sagittarius.
 He looks like a bearded man or an old philosopher and is rarely shown alone.
 The Ars Goetia and the Dictionnaire Infernal say he appears with four noble kings as his followers.

-These kings are often introduced by troops or trumpeters, making Barbatos’s arrival feel like a royal parade rather than a lonely, ghostly visit.
-Some pictures, such as those in the Dictionnaire Infernal, show him in rustic woodland clothing, which highlights his link to nature and animal sounds.
+These kings are usually announced by troops or trumpeters, so Barbatos’s arrival feels more like a royal parade than a solitary, ghostly appearance.
+Some illustrations, like those in the Dictionnaire Infernal, show him dressed in simple woodland clothes, emphasizing his connection to nature and animal sounds.

-Even though he has a high rank, Barbatos doesn’t have the obvious animal-human features seen in other Goetic spirits.
+Even though he has a high rank, the demon doesn’t have the obvious animal-human features seen in other Goetic spirits.
 He keeps a mostly human and dignified appearance.

 You may also enjoy: